 Crawford’s refusal to sell is based upon a mixture of reasons.
 About 30 acres of the land houses Native American artifacts, and is the site of one of the major Craddo Nation burial sites.

-Page 2 of 2 - Another reason Crawford refused to be bought out was that she didn’t want TransCanada to drill under the Bois d’Arc Creek that irrigates about 400 acres of her land.
+Another reason Crawford refused to be bought out was that she didn’t want TransCanada to drill under the Bois d’Arc Creek that irrigates about 400 acres of her land.
 “Any leak, she says, “would contaminate our equipment, and then our crops in minutes.”
 It isn’t unreasonable to expect there will be an incident that could pollute the water, air, and soil for several miles.
 During the past decade, there were 6,367 pipeline incidents, resulting in 154 deaths, 540 injuries, and $4.7 billion in property damage, according to the federal Pipeline and Hazardous Materials Safety Administration.

 Crawford challenged TransCanada’s right to seize public property, arguing not only is TransCanada, which had net earnings of $1.3 billion last year, a foreign corporation, but that it doesn’t qualify as a “common carrier” since the benefit is primarily to itself.
 However, the Texas Court of Appeals may not rule until after the pipeline is laid down and covered.
 Even if it does rule for Crawford, TransCanada is likely to appeal.
 “They have far more lawyers and funds than we have,” says Crawford, who held a music festival last month to help raise funds.